Professional Certificate in Art and Ecology AD472PC

 NFQ Level- 9

-Conact hour- The programme will begin in the week of the Summer Solstice (from June 19th) and will run over 4 weeks until mid July.
+Contact hour- The programme will run from the 20 June 2024 - 11 July 2024.
 This will entail 3 immersive days followed by 1 half day per week.

 The programme works directly with an urban embedded novel ecology of the NCAD FIELD site, which acts as an outdoor classroom, a site for nature connection, 'commoning', and a testing site for multi-species futures.